-A boost to the use of stored germplasm through the determination of subcollections where the probability of finding traits of interest from breeders is higher
+A boost to the use of conserved germplasm through the determination of subcollections where the probability of finding traits of interest from breeders is higher

-The use is crucial to understand why we should invest in preserving agrobiodiversity, which is the basis for food safety.
-There are a lot of examples of the use of stored germplasm by different breeding programs and how such use has generated welfare and wealth in many cases.
+Plant genetic resources utilizationis crucial to understand why we should invest in preserving agrobiodiversity, which is the basis for food safety.
+There are a lot of examples of the use of conserved germplasm by different breeding programs and how such use has generated welfare and wealth in many cases.

-The FIGS methodology seeks to determine subcollections, where representativeness does no longer prevail (as in the case of core collections) but the particular interests of breeders.
-Thus, the FIGS sub-collection try to concentrate the highest probability of finding a trait of interest for the crop improvement without this trait being evaluated, partially or completely, in the original collection.
-In order to do this, the FIGS methodology is based on ecogeographical information of germplasm collecting sites and their relationship to the genotype and phenotype of individuals collected there.
+The FIGS methodology seeks to determine subsets where representativeness no longer prevails (as in the case of core collections) but the particular interests of breeders.
+Thus, the FIGS subset triesto concentrate the highest probability of finding a trait of interest for crop breeding without this trait being evaluated, partially or completely, in the original collection.
+To do this, the FIGS methodology is based on ecogeographic information of germplasm collecting sites and their relationship to the genotype and phenotype of the individuals collected there.

-To learn more about FIGS_R, please read the user manual chapter on this tool by clicking here.
+To learn more about FIGS_R, please read the chapter on this tool in the CAPFITOGEN3 user manual by clicking here.